kawiraaa/pharma-sales/README.md

 ---

 ## Project Workflow

-1. Data Collection
-2. Data Cleaning and Preprocessing
+-  Data Cleaning and Preprocessing
-3. Exploratory Data Analysis
+-  Exploratory Data Analysis
-4. SQL-Based Business Analysis
+-  SQL-Based Business Analysis
-5. Dashboard Development in Looker Studio
+-  Dashboard Development in Looker Studio
-6. Insight Generation
+-  Insight Generation
-7. Business Recommendations
+-  Business Recommendations
 ---

-# Data Cleaning Process (Using Pandas)
+## Data Cleaning Process (Using Pandas)

-## 1. Initial Dataset Inspection
+### 1. Initial Dataset Inspection

 The dataset was first inspected to understand its structure and quality.